rstudio/rstudio/samples/expenses/README-MAVEN.txt

 also work, earlier versions may not.

 Eclipse users will need to install the following plugin components:
+- Google Plugin for Eclipse (instructions at http://code.google.com/eclipse/)
 - m2eclipse Core
-- Maven Integration for WTP (in m2eclipse extras) Instructions for how to install both can be found here: http://m2eclipse.sonatype.org/installing-m2eclipse.html
+- Maven Integration for WTP (in m2eclipse extras) Instructions for installing the maven plugins can be found here: http://m2eclipse.sonatype.org/installing-m2eclipse.html

 Ensure Eclipse is configured to use Java 1.6 as this sample uses